UPC-ViRVIG/AvatarGo/README.md

 Probably the TMP Essential Resources are not imported.
 Go to: 'Window/TextMeshPro/Import TMP Essential Resources' and import all files.

+**Q: I can only see the mirror with one eye:**

+Go to 'Edit/Project Settings/OpenVR' and change 'Stereo Rendering Mode' from 'Single Pass Instanced' to 'Multi Pass'.

 ## License